LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

 consist of letters or digits that simply match themselves, wildcards that match any character in a class such as whitespace or digits, and combining symbols that expand wildcards to match several characters rather than just one.
-Lasso 9 uses the ICU library for its support of regular expressions.
+Lasso 9 uses the `ICU Regular Expressions package`_ for its support of regular expressions.

 .. note::
    Full documentation of regular expression methodology is outside the scope of this manual.
-Consult a standard reference on `ICU regular expressions`_ for more information about how to use this flexible technology.
+Consult a standard reference on regular expressions for more information about how to use this flexible technology.

 Basic Matchers